cosmos/developer-portal/ida-customizations/ida-course/quiz-week1.md

 **Be aware: You can only attempt the Exam Quiz once.**

-It is recommended to do the quiz in a quiet environment without distractions, and ensure that you have time to complete it without being interrupted.
+It is recommended to do the quiz in a quiet environment without distractions and ensure that you have time to complete it without being interrupted.

 </HighlightBox>